Meinongian argument: Incomplete objects

-Meinongian argument describes incomplete objects as that which never exists or has being in its own right, merely deriving its existence by being embedded in complete objects.
+Meinongian argument describes an incomplete object as that which never exists or has being in its own right, merely deriving its existence by being embedded in a complete object.
 This can be demonstrated when the properties of an incomplete object are present or shared by one or more existing complete objects.
 It is also explained that all actually existing objects are complete objects and that we can never conceive any such complete objects due to the finite capacities of the human mind.

 The Meinongian argument for incomplete object is said to be the key to the treatment of conception-dependence.
+To distinguish the concepts of complete from incomplete objects, one can take the example of the idea 'brown.'
+There is a completed object when it is constituted by all the other properties which necessarily belong to brown things.
+On the other hand, the individual brown things (e.g. strange entity Brown; auxiliary object something brown; and, the species the brown things) are incomplete objects.

+Complex objects

+The Meinongian conceptualization of complex objects emerged from an attempt to explain how complex objects (the relation between objects such as causal relations, or complex objects, e.g. a melody) are understood based on lower order objects or those objects that are devoid of structural complexity or relation.

 Reformulations

 To address some of the perceived weaknesses of the Meinongian argument, some thinkers proposed modifications.
 A reformulation, for example, suggested the elimination of the term proposition so that: